hosainnet/hosain.net/_posts/2015-02-07-getting-started-with-android-development-using-groovy-2.4-and-android-studio.markdown

         }

-* ProGuard rules: Add the following to your app/proguard-rules.pro - this helps keep your app at the minimal size when you build your APKs
+* ProGuard rules: Add the following to your app/proguard-rules.pro - this helps in keeping your app APK size to the minimum and ensures some Groovy classes don't get removed by ProGuard.

         -dontobfuscate
         -keep class org.codehaus.groovy.vmplugin.**